How to Do a Balance Transfer the Smart Way

 How long does a balance transfer take?

 If you prepare in advance, it should take less than five minutes to fill out a balance transfer credit card application and the details of the balances you’d like transferred.
-It may take a few weeks to fully complete a transfer once it has been requested.

 Does a balance transfer hurt your credit?